Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

 During the process, the VM will reboot twice:

 1. **First Reboot:** Occurs after the OS installation and initial configurations.
-2. **Second Reboot:** After the first reboot, essential services are configured using a custom bootstrap script and an Ansible playbook.
+2. **Second Reboot:** After the first boot, essential services are configured using a custom bootstrap script and an Ansible playbook.
 Once the server is fully up and you see the login prompt, you can safely exit the console by pressing `Ctrl + ]`.

 To start the deployment, run:
 ```bash